 🍚How to serve

-- Toppings - Top your Hunan tofu stir-fry with some crushed peanuts, cashews, chopped green onion, or toasted sesame seeds.
-They give this dish some extra flavors and texture.
+Toppings - Top your Hunan tofu stir-fry with some crushed peanuts, cashews, chopped green onion, or toasted sesame seeds.
+They give this dish some extra flavor and texture.

 ❔Commonly asked questions

-This Hunan tofu is moderately spicy and can be tolerated by most people.
-However, you can easily adjust the spice level by adding as much or as little sambal oelek you like.
+This Hunan tofu is moderately spicy and can be tolerated by most.
+However, you can easily adjust the spice level by adding as much or as little sambal oelek as you like.

 🍽More Asian tofu recipes